 I was leaning against the column of the staircase in the living room of my childhood home, the one that holds up the second-story balcony, the same balcony that I used to drape myself over, a la Juliet.
-I was telling my parents about this book I was editing for a friend and how maybe kinda sorta that would be fun to do as a business someday, in the far, far future.
+Telling my parents about this book I was editing for a friend and how maybe kinda sorta that would be fun to do as a business someday, in the far, far future.
 Y’know, when I had my degree and had my feet under me doing whatever I would do with that piece of paper.

 “Why not now?”
 My mother said it somehow both flippantly, like I was perfectly capable, and seriously, as in, “Really, daughter, do it.”